ibrahimkhan1214/Tinder-for-dogs/README.md

 # Tinder-for-dogs
 This is a webpage for tinder for dogs.
-Most of the work is simply HTML and CSS.
+I just used HTML and CSS for this